ChristosPolydorou/craft-bots/30_creating_an_agent.md

 ## Overview

-In Craftbots **Agents** control one or more **actors** by sending commands.
+In Craftbots **agents** control one or more **actors** by sending commands.
 [Commands](33_commands) are dispatched through the [agent API](../blob/main/api/agent_api.py) by calling the appropriate function.
 Information about the current visible state of the world can be read from a [world information dictionary](32_world_info).
 For convenience the world info dictionary can be queried through the API.

 To adapt an existing planning and execution system to the simuation:
 1. Create an **adapter** that inherits the [Base Agent](#base-agent) class.